david-sherman/statelegislators/README.md

 This program assigns social media accounts to the state legislators provided by Open States.
 For each district in each chamber in each state provided by Open States,  the legislators in the the district are retrieved from Google, names are matched and the accounts are assigned to the Open States legislator.
 A json file is produced for each state which lists each legislator, their Open States id and any associated social media accounts that have been found.
+Files are placed in the data subdirectory.

 Sample file content from al.json:
 ```